ggustin93/ghostly-supabase-poc-csharp/memory-bank/06-rls-policy-summary.md

 This document outlines the Row-Level Security (RLS) policies for the `storage.objects` table.
 These policies secure file access by ensuring users can only interact with objects for which they have explicit authorization.

-The architecture uses two storage buckets, `c3d-files` and `emg_data`, each with distinct policies applied to the `authenticated` user role.
-This prevents anonymous access and enforces role-based permissions.
+The current architecture uses the `emg_data` storage bucket with multi-tenant RLS policies applied to the `authenticated` user role.
+This prevents anonymous access and enforces therapist-specific data isolation.

 ---